 Hometown: Laconia, NH

 First Ski Memory: I remember traveling up the T bar at Waterville Valley in New Hampshire.
-It was a cloudy and snowy day - I think I was wearing a red jacket.
+It was a cloudy and snowy day - I think I was wearing a red jacket

 Favorite Mountain: I've only skied in Colorado once in Telluride and it was amazing.
-Back east I really enjoy Bretton Woods, Waterville and Cannon.
+Back east I really enjoy Bretton Woods, Waterville and Cannon

 Favorite Non-Ski Activity: Hiking, Biking, Camping, Photography, Motorcycling